autrainer/autrainer/_sources/usage/quickstart.rst.txt

    :configs: Cnn10-32k-T
    :exact:

-The ending :attr:`32k-T` indicates that the model using transfer learning and has been pretrained with a sample rate of 32 kHz.
+The ending :attr:`32k-T` indicates that the model uses transfer learning and has been pretrained with a sample rate of 32 kHz.

 .. tip::

-   To discover all available default configurations for e.g. different models, the :ref:`configuration management CLI <cli_configuration_management>`, the :ref:`configuration management CLI wrapper <cli_wrapper_configuration_management>`, and the :ref:`models documentation <models>` can be used.
+   To discover all available default configurations for e.g., different models, the :ref:`configuration management CLI <cli_configuration_management>`, the :ref:`configuration management CLI wrapper <cli_wrapper_configuration_management>`, and the :ref:`models documentation <models>` can be used.